KyaptainJoyboy/neurobot/README.md

    sudo reboot
    ```

-After rebooting, the PAULI AID system should start automatically and be accessible via the touchscreen display.
+After rebooting, the NEUROBOT system should start automatically and be accessible via the touchscreen display.

 ## Usage